 - Mean gives the mid-value, which is the average of total values; Variance gives the difference between the actual or predicted/future value.
 So, centricity can be seen easily.

 - For un-statistical background people, it becomes difficult to understand and measure different observations.

-- If there is very less difference in values of F and F Critical one-tail, then it becomes very difficult to accept or reject the test, while performing in real life scenarios.
+- If there is very little difference in F and F Critical one-tail values, then it becomes very difficult to accept or reject the test while performing in real-life scenarios.

 Things to Remember

 - F-Test can be performed on one or more than one set of data in Excel.
-It is not restricted on data set which has two parameters.
+It is not restricted to a data set which has two parameters.

 - Always sort the data before performing F-Test in Excel.
 And the sorting parameter should be the base which is correlated with data.

-- Do the basic formatting before performing the F-Test to get the good sanitized output.
+- Do the basic formatting before performing the F-Test to get a good sanitized output.

 This has been a guide to F-Test in Excel.
 Here we discuss its pros and cons and how to do F-Test in Excel along with excel examples and a downloadable excel template.
 You can also go through our other suggested articles –